-(a) The Group measures its completed investment properties and certain investment properties under development at fair value.
-Independent valuation of the Group's investment properties were performed by the valuer, Vigers Appraisal and Consulting Limited ("Vigers") who hold a recognised relevant professional qualification, to determine the fair value of the investment properties at 31 December 2019 and 2018.
-The valuations were conformed to the Hong Kong Institute of Surveyors Valuation Standards issued by the Hong Kong Institute of Surveyors.
+(a) The Group measures its completed investment properties and investment properties under development at fair value.
+Independent valuation of the Group's investment properties was performed by the valuer, RHL Appraisal Limited ("RHL") (2019: Vigers Appraisal and Consulting Limited) who hold a recognised relevant professional valuations were conformed to the Hong Kong Institute of Surveyors Valuation Standards issued by the Hong Kong Institute of Surveyors.

-The Group's completed investment properties and certain investment properties under development at fair value carried at fair value of HK\$1,938,533,000 (2018: HK\$522,498,000) are valued by fair value measurements using significant unobservable inputs (level 3).
+The Group's completed investment properties and investment properties under development at fair value carried at fair value of HK\$5,953,642,000 (2019: HK\$1,938,533,000) are valued by fair value measurements using significant unobservable inputs (level 3).
 The Group's policy is to recognise transfers into and transfers out of fair value hierarchy levels as of the date of the event or change in circumstances that caused the transfer.
 There were no transfers between Levels 1, 2 and 3 during the year.